Airbook 2.0

 Airbook 2.0 is also tagged in Data Visualization, which Notionlytics isn't.
 That suggests Airbook 2.0 positions itself more broadly or targets an adjacent audience.

-Notionlytics has unique category tags in Analytics, Notion, Productivity.
+Notionlytics has unique category tags in Analytics, Notion, SaaS.
 Different positioning can mean a different buyer profile, even within the same space.

 Launch Context